 It is a legal requirement to obtain an Energy Performance Certificate (EPC) when you market your property

-When a property is being Marketed for Sale or to Let it will need an energy performance certificate (EPC).
+If a property is being Marketed for Sale or to Let it will need an energy

 From this date, all properties for sale or for rent, including businesses, will be examined and given an Energy Performance Certificate (EPC).
 This rates the building’s efficiency from A to G and also shows you where the rating